Places to Visit

 in the UK

 Discover diverse scenery, brimming with cultural heritage throughout the country.
-Choose the among the popular and hidden gems for places to visit this summertime and plan your best adventures right on this island.
+Choose among the popular and hidden gems for places to visit this summertime and plan your best adventures right on this island.
 We’ve got the scoop, read on below to get inspired for your next weekend away!

 Visit Britain's greenest countryside and gaze upon its magnificent scenery.
 The Lake District National Park's area of nearly over 885 square miles has been protected since 1951.
 Live in the great outdoors by biking down through picturesque country lanes or hike across the charming hills.